Details for

 Trail Profile Back to the Top

-[3,4] Backbone Trail, Yerba Buena Rd segment Technical Rating T2 and Yellow Hill Fire Road Technical Rating T3
+[3,4] Backbone Trail, Yerba Buena Rd segment T2 and Yellow Hill Fireroad T3.5

 The Yerba Buena single track segment of the Backbone Trail

 Description This is a fairly gentle trail, built to modern multi-use standards, meaning it's not too steep, reasonably smooth, about 4-feet wide and perfect for novice riders or for an easy hike.
-The views are pleasant, but not as good as you get from higher up, for example Etz Meloy Mty or Yellow Hill Fire Rd.
+The views are pleasant, but not as good as you get from higher up, for example Etz Meloy Mty, the Sandstone Peak Backbone Trail or Yellow Hill Fire Rd.
 Nevertheless it's a lot of fun and much less crowded than similar trails in the Santa Monica Mountains.
 Strong riders and hikers should climb the Yellow Hill Fire Rd spur for much better views of the area.

-There is no parking at the trailhead at the east end of this trail, although there is a small space for a couple of cars at the side of the road about a quarter mile west.
-The eastern trailhead partly hidden - there is just a small gap in the heavy brush and it's almost certain you won't see it when driving in your car.
-It is located on Yerba Buena Rd a couple hundred yards east of the bottom of Etz Meloy Mty where the houses start when coming from Decker Rd.
+There is no parking near the east end of this trail where it crosses Yerba Buena, although there is a small space for a couple of cars at the side of the road about a quarter mile west.
+Since the trail was extended to Etz Meloy, the location where it crosses the road is easy to see.
 On the other hand, there is lots of parking at the western end, across the street from the Mishe Mokwa trailhead.

 Length (miles)